Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: problem formulation

 Step 2 subtracts $X_1^n(\hatW_1)$ from the received signal to decode $X_2^n(\hatW_2)$ through another nearest neighbor decoder, i.e.,

-\end{itemize} \end{definition} Note that in Def.~\ref{def:MAC SIC coding scheme}, we fix a decoding order.
-In practice, one can choose to determine the decoding order using the values of signal-to-noise ratio (SNR) for two users.
+\end{itemize} \end{definition} Note that in Def.~\ref{def:MAC SIC coding scheme}, a fixed decoding order is assumed.
+In practice, the decoding order can be determined via the values of the signal-to-noise ratio (SNR) of two users.
+Usually, the message of the stronger user with a higher SNR value is decoded first so that the overall error probability is minimized.

-Each user adopts spherical codebooks with a maximal power constraint.
-Specifically, for each $j\in[2]$ and each $t\in[M_j]$, codeword $X_j^n(t)$ is uniformly distributed on a sphere with radius $\sqrt{nP_j}$, i.e.,
+Inspired by the fact that spherical codebooks achieve better low-latency performance for mismatched channel coding in~\cite{scarlett2017mismatch}, both users are assumed to apply spherical codebooks.
+Specifically, for each $j\in[2]$ and each $t\in[M_j]$, codeword $X_j^n(t)$ is generated from the uniform distribution over a sphere with radius $\sqrt{nP_j}$, i.e.,